Call +44 20 3662 6586 or +44 7900 882371

 · shrinkage in clay

-· washing away of granular materials
+· the washing away of granular materials

 · former mining activities